-A Healing Journey: Community Responses with Victims and Offenders
+A Healing Journey for Alaska Natives: Community Responses with Victims and Offenders

 This video highlights holistic and community-based approaches to victims and offenders.
 It also addresses the significant impact historical trauma has had on some Alaska Natives.
 Offenders often return to their homes and communities; therefore, communities must be actively involved in re-entry efforts to ensure the safety of victims and community members.